smalleni/nova_fake_driver/README.md

 the client which runs in container (in OSP) inside the compute and fake_vif_wsgi_server.py is the server which runs on the compute node host.

+Note: If the OSP environment is deployed with ML2/OVS driver, use fake_vif_wsgi_server_ovs.py instead of fake_vif_wsgi_server.py as this create linux bridge for the tap device for iptables firewall driver i.e

+cp fake_vif_wsgi_server_ovs.py fake_vif_wsgi_server.py

 # ansible installation
 Daniel Alvarez Sanchez has provided this ansible module.
 Run it from the undercloud like below which installs driver and the necessary configuration